ysfaran/chat-with-me/README.md

 To do so just open a [new discussion](https://github.com/ysfaran/chat-with-me/discussions/new).
 This repo has no other use case.

-If you want to keep it more private feel free to <a href="mailto:yusuf.aran@outlook.com">send me an email</a>.
+If you want to keep it more private feel free to <a href="mailto:yusuf.aran@outlook.de">send me an email</a>.